tsykoduk/greg.nokes.name/_posts/2005-03-12-things-that-go-bump-in-the-night.md

 ---
 id: 159
-title: 'Things that go bump in the night&#8230;'
+title: 'Things that go bump in the night...'
 date: 2005-03-12T22:29:00+00:00
 author: tsykoduk
 layout: post